nm2k/gammu-smsd/README.md

 # gammu
-Simple script for gammu putting together SMS/ MMS messages.
+Simple bash script extracting SMS/ MMS messages from gammu's ENV variables.
-The script extracts SMS/ MMS parts from ENV variables.
-Returns timestamp (YYYY-MM-DD HH:MM:SS), phone_number and message (composed of SMS/ MMS parts).
+Returns a timestamp (YYYY-MM-DD HH:MM:SS), a phone_number and a message (composed of SMS/ MMS parts).